MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

     ![Screenshot of the Data Activator Get Data screen.](./Images/data-activator-get-started.png)

 1. By default, Data Activator creates your reflex with the name *Reflex YYYY-MM-DD hh:mm:ss*.
-Since you may have multiple reflexes in your workspace, you should change the default Reflex's name to a more descriptive name.
+Since you may have multiple reflexes in your workspace, you should change the default Reflex's name to a more descriptive one.
 Select the pulldown besides the current reflex name on the upper left-hand corner and change the name to ***Contoso Shipping Reflex*** for our example.

     ![Screenshot of the Data Activator Reflex home screen.](./Images/data-activator-reflex-home-screen.png)